Explainer: Why Election Day could be just the start of a long battle over the U.S. presidency

 The Supreme Court recently ruled that states could punish “faithless electors” who cast votes for someone other than the winner of their state.
 But more than a dozen states have no rules against faithless electors.

 Under the federal Electoral Count Act, Congress is responsible for resolving Electoral College disputes, not the Supreme Court.
-But the law is ambiguous, Douglas said, and if the Senate remains in the hands of Republicans and Democrats keep control of the House of Representatives, a split Congress may not easily agree on a solution.
+But the law is ambiguous, Douglas said, and a split Congress may not easily agree on a solution.

-“If you ask whether our constitutional legal system is designed to deal with an electoral crisis, the answer is, it really isn’t,” Douglas said in an interview.
+“If you ask whether our constitutional legal system is designed to deal with an electoral crisis, the answer is, it really isn’t,” Douglas said.

 Some experts said they were most concerned about the lasting damage to democratic norms if Trump refuses to concede defeat, even if Biden is declared the winner.

 Peaceful succession is a hallmark of U.S. democracy.
 The Supreme Court’s ruling in Bush v.
-Gore did not end the election.
-Gore’s decision to accept it did.
+Gore did not end the election, Douglas said; Gore’s decision to accept it did.

 Biden has suggested the military might need to “escort” Trump out of the White House if he loses but refuses to leave.
 Whoever is sworn in as president on Jan.
 20 will command both the armed forces as well as executive-branch security agencies, like the Secret Service.